University of Bordeaux

 The University of Bordeaux (Université de Bordeaux, /fr/) is a public research university based in Nouvelle-Aquitaine in southwestern France.

 It has several campuses in the cities and towns of Bordeaux, Dax, Gradignan, Périgueux, Pessac, and Talence.
 There are also several smaller teaching sites in various other towns in the region, including in Bayonne.

 The University of Bordeaux counts more than 50,000 students, over 6,000 of which are international.
+Alumni include three Nobel Prize winners, two members of France's National Assembly, a member of the Chamber of Deputies, and a King of Morocco.
 It is a member of the ComUE d'Aquitaine university group.

 History

 The original Université de Bordeaux was established by Pope Eugene IV on 7 June 1441 when Bordeaux was an English town.
 In 1793, during the French Revolution, the National Convention abolished the university.
 The university re-opened in 1896 as a result of the law of 18 July 1896.
 In 1970, the university was split into three universities: Bordeaux I, Bordeaux II, and Bordeaux III.
 In 1995, Bordeaux IV split off from Bordeaux I. Since 2014, the aforementioned universities have been reunited to form the University of Bordeaux, except for Bordeaux III, which did not take part in the merger and remains independent of the University of Bordeaux.